 “I have made an effort to build a bridge between UVA and a growing community of formerly incarcerated women in Charlottesville and across the nation,” LeFlouria wrote.
 “I believe it is important to offer community-engaged, justice-oriented education to University students.
 As future leaders, I believe it is imperative that students directly engage with diverse communities.”

 Excellence in Public Service: Victor Luftig, English professor and co-director of the Center for the Liberal Arts.
-He is leading a project for K-12 teachers, ‘Teaching Hard Literature’ on how to teach literary texts from under-represented authors.
+He created collaborative projects with the Southern Poverty Law Center for K-12 teachers, “Teaching Tolerance” and “Teaching Hard Literature,” on how to teach literary texts from under-represented authors.

 “I have experienced no divide between what I do under the heading of ‘outreach’ and what I do in the rest of my work,” Luftig wrote in describing the latest Center for Liberal Arts initiatives he has spearheaded.
 “The inseparability of research from teaching and public service is well illustrated by the [Center for Liberal Arts] project that has the greatest part of my time and enthusiasm these days: ‘Teaching Hard Literature.’ … We think ‘Teaching Hard Literature’ will be used by thousands of teachers nationwide (and abroad), making it one of many ways the public will benefit from the knowledge of the participating faculty and the students alongside whom they work.”